 Snapchat’s Default Delete Policies

-While you can delete your unwanted messages instantly, Snapchat has their delete policies for Snaps and Chats.
-Since it is their policies, you have a little control on them.
+While you can delete your unwanted messages instantly, Snapchat has its delete policies for Snaps and Chats.
+Since it is their policies, you have little control over them.
 This Snapchat page explains that they will automatically delete most messages once they have been read or expired.
 Let’s find out more details.

 Compared to Snaps, you have a little more control over your chats.
 Snapchat automatically deletes messages that were sent in one-on-one Chat after both people have opened and left the Chat room.
 You can set the delete rules to delete after 24 hours in Chat Settings.
 Snapchat will automatically delete all unopened Chats after 30 days.